lxjv/dot/README.md

 These are the dotfiles i use on my current machine, Oxygen.
 I'm running Arch Linux with KDE Plasma as my enviroment, and using Tabby as my terminal (for now at least)

-Other things i use that arent here, like pre-packaged frameworks and presets are listed below

 ## Shell

 I use the FiSH { https://fishshell.com/ } shell, with Starship Prompt { https://starship.rs } (Pastel Powerline preset)